Yangjiang Group: Calligraphy Is the Way to Communicate with the Most Primal Power

-"Calligraphy Is the Way to Communicate with the Most Primal Power" was a site-specific work for Korean Air Box Project 2016, which is the annual exhibition held by the National Museum of Modern and Contemporary Art, Seoul at the museum's exhibition space called Seoul Box.
+"Calligraphy Is the Way to Communicate with the Most Primal Power" was a site-specific work for Korean Air Box Project 2016, which was the annual exhibition held by the National Museum of Modern and Contemporary Art, Seoul at the museum's exhibition space called Seoul Box.
 Based on their own imagination, Yangjiang Group turned Seoul Box into a modern adaptation of the fabled Peach Blossom Land, an ethereal utopia in a fable by Tao Yuanming, which is a common subject matter of traditional Chinese landscape painting in ink.
 Works in the space include: